 Another product I always have in my dog’s first aid kit is terramycin.
 It is designed to treat conjunctivitis and secondary bacterial inflammatory conditions of the eye – check with your veterinarian before using.

 Eye Wear For Dogs

 Protect dogs’ eyes from UV rays, winds, debris, and the elements with eye wear for dogs.
 My Cocker Spaniel, Dexter, digs his Doggles, as you can see in the photo below.

 Cocker Spaniel Eyes Maintenance

 Having your dog’s eyes examined with a baseline by your regular veterinarian is a start.
 For dogs like Cockers who have a history of known eye issues as a breed, seeing a veterinary ophthalmologist for a baseline examination can be helpful.

-In addition to the Optigen test listed above, what was once called CERF (certified eye registry foundation) has evolved into the OFA Eye Evaluation.
-OFA is Orthopedic Foundation for Animals.
-The OFA eye exams take place in special clinics, sometimes at a dog show, or even in veterinary offices or with a veterinary ophthalmologist.
+What was once called CERF (certified eye registry foundation) has evolved into the OFA Eye Evaluation.
+OFA means Orthopedic Foundation for Animals.
+OFA eye exams take place in special clinics, sometimes at a dog show, or even in veterinary offices or with a veterinary ophthalmologist.

-Our dog, Dexter, went to an eye clinic several years ago (2011) as a baseline.
-It was held at a local firehouse and a team came through with a board certified veterinary ophthalmologist.
-With a few droplets of a solution in each eye, a veterinarian will assess if your dog is affected with a number of eye diseases.
+Our dog, Dexter, went to an eye clinic several years ago as a baseline.
+It was held at a local firehouse and a team came through with a board-certified veterinary ophthalmologist.
+With a few droplets of a solution in each eye, a veterinarian will assess if your dog is affected by a number of eye diseases.
 For breeders, this is important, as it is for dogs in the show ring.
 For pet parents, it is a convenient way to get a baseline on your dog’s eyes.